Thomaswang0822/AR_project3/Assets/Scripts/docs.md

 controller-generic way and map controller inputs to general actions (e.g. move, click, ...).
 More info about actions (and Unity's input system) is available in the Unity Input System documentation [^10].

+## Raycasting etc.

-For doing controller ray casting for e.g. choosing where to spawn the bowling thing, we can use the XR Ray Interactor, which can do ray casts and see what objects it intersects with [^9].
+For doing controller ray casting for e.g. choosing where to spawn the bowling thing, we can use the XR Ray Interactor, which can do ray casts and see what objects it intersects with.

+There are two possibilities:

+- Use the XR Ray Interactor's built in raycasting intersection stuff [^9].
+The AR Plane Manager adds detected planes as ARPlane objects in the hierarchy, under XR Origin/Trackables.
+- Just get the ray from the XR Ray Interactor (the `effectiveRayOrigin` field of this component, which is a transform containing both position/origin and direction/forward), then use the AR Raycast Manager to do a raycast.
+The manager takes care of limiting raycast checks to just trackables (point cloud or, in our case, planes) [^11].

 # Useful Docs